htnguy/device-police-backend/README.md

 Make sure you have a copy of the repo before proceeding.

-1. Run
+1. install the dependencies needed to run this app

 ```
 npm install
 ```

-to install the dependencies needed to run this app

 2. create a .env file that will stored some important tokens and keys